batica81/prefixQuiz/README.md

 TODO:

-- Handle prefixes longer than 2 letters in search mode (currently limited to 2)
 - Add keyboard shortcuts (space and numbers)
 - Fix service worker (throws "please install chrome" error when no network)
 - Move deployment to Cloudflare pages